matheusads/mozio_test/README.md

 There's some unit tests in api/tests but is necessary create more for exceptions cases for example.

-Was a great experience code this a
+Was a great experience code this assessment.

 That's all folks!